SMerrony/emdee/DEVELOP.md

 ### Spawn
 The whole `spawn_async` thing took ages to figure out.
 As usual, it seemed impossible to find a simple example to follow.

-For future referencem this simple example worked...
+For future reference, this simple example worked...
 ```
       --  -- THIS WORKS...
       OK := Spawn_Command_Line_Async (Gtkada.Types.New_String (To_String (Active_Players_Config.MP3_Player) &